anguswg-ucsb/ingredient-slicer/README.md

 ingredient-slicer
 ------

-Python 📦 package for extracting quantities, units, and food words from unstructured recipe ingredients text
+Python 📦 package for extracting quantities, units, and food words from unstructured recipe ingredients text.

-Unlike many other recipe ingredient parsers out there, `ingredient-slicer` does not make use of any NLP models or machine learning, but rather follows a set of rules to parse out quantities, units, and food words from unstructured recipe ingredients text.
+`ingredient-slicer` works by standardizing the input text and then applying a set of rules and heuristic methods to parse out quantities, units, and food words from unstructured recipe ingredients text.
-`ingredient-slicer` was designed with the intent of providing a robust and lightweight method for parsing recipe ingredients text without relying on any external dependencies.
+`ingredient-slicer` was designed to provide a robust and lightweight method for parsing recipe ingredients text *without* relying on any external dependencies or NLP/ML models.
-That being said, it is not perfect.
+That being said, it is not perfect and can always be improved upon.

 Table of Contents:
 -----------------------